 Are you thinking about putting your home up for sale in the spring and buying another property?
-Maybe you’d like to move to a better neighbourhood.
-Maybe you’re buying a bigger home to accommodate a growing family.
-Whatever the reason is, unless you can afford to pay for your new home in cash, you’ll need to take out a mortgage.
+Maybe you’d like to move to a better neighbourhood?
+Or perhaps you’re buying a bigger home to accommodate a growing family?
+Whatever the reason, unless you can afford to pay for your new home in cash, you’ll need to take out a mortgage.

-When applying for a mortgage, lenders consider several factors: your income, the size of your down payment, the property itself and last, but certainly not least, your credit score.
-It can be easy to overlook your credit score, since after all, we don’t learn about credit scores in school.
-However, that would be a big mistake!
-A good credit score can mean the difference between getting a mortgage at a low-interest rate and having to pay much more.
+When applying for a mortgage, lenders consider several factors: your income, the size of your down payment, the property itself, and last but certainly not least, your credit score.
+A good credit score, in particular, can mean the difference between getting a mortgage at a low-interest rate and having to pay much more.